abderrahman-laid/ESP32-Smart-Plant-Care-System/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed free meaning you can use it as you wish.

 ---
 **Made with ❤️ by [Abderrahmane Laid](https://github.com/abderrahman-laid)**